Babur: Death and legacy

 It is generally agreed that, as a Timurid, Babur was not only significantly influenced by the Persian culture, but also that his empire gave rise to the expansion of the Persianate ethos in the Indian subcontinent.
 He emerged in his own telling as a Timurid Renaissance inheritor, leaving signs of Islamic, artistic literary, and social aspects in India.

-For example, F. Lehmann states in the Encyclopædia Iranica:
+F. Lehmann states in the Encyclopædia Iranica:

 Although all applications of modern Central Asian ethnicities to people of Babur's time are anachronistic, Soviet and Uzbek sources regard Babur as an ethnic Uzbek.
 At the same time, during the Soviet Union Uzbek scholars were censored for idealising and praising Babur and other historical figures such as Ali-Shir Nava'i.

 Babur is considered a national hero in Uzbekistan.
 On 14 February 2008, stamps in his name were issued in the country to commemorate his 525th birth anniversary.
-Many of Babur's poems have become popular Uzbek folk songs, especially by Sherali Jo'rayev.
+Many of Babur's poems have become popular Uzbek folk songs, especially by Sherali Joʻrayev.
 Some sources claim that Babur is a national hero in Kyrgyzstan too.
 In October 2005, Pakistan developed the Babur Cruise Missile, named in his honour.

 Shahenshah Babar, an Indian film about the emperor directed by Wajahat Mirza was released in 1944.
 The 1960 Indian biographical film Babar by Hemen Gupta covered the emperor's life with Gajanan Jagirdar in the lead role.

 One of the enduring features of Babur's life was that he left behind the lively and well-written autobiography known as Baburnama.
 Quoting Henry Beveridge, Stanley Lane-Poole writes: